softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 In this part of the Chess Project, you will create an initial version of your Chess client.
 Your Chess client will be a terminal-based (i.e., console-based) program that gives the user a simple interface for playing Chess.
 Your client should implement all user interactions that occur outside of actually playing a game.
 Game play interactions will be implemented in the next phase.
 This includes allowing the user to display help text, register, login, list existing games, create a new game, join a game, observe a game, logout, and exit.
 You will also write the client code that draws the chessboard.

+To implement this, you will create a ServerFacade class to handle sending and recieving HTTP requests to and from your server.
+Your client code will then use your ServerFacade methods to make server API calls.

 ## Required Functionality

 ### Prelogin UI